danwilliams/rustmark/content/rustmark/features.md

 > Other Markdown elements can be included within callouts, including other
 > callouts.

+#### Collapsing callouts

+Callouts will show a small arrow icon when the mouse hovers over them.
+Clicking on this icon will collapse the callout, hiding its content.
+Clicking on the icon again will expand the callout, showing its content again.

+Notably, the image/screenshot callouts start off as collapsed by default.

-#### Image titles
+#### Callout titles

-Notably, the image/screenshot callouts will be made collapsible, and also support showing a title alongside the callout heading.
+Callouts support showing a title alongside the callout heading.
 This is done by adding a colon and then the title, on the same line as the callout heading, e.g.
 `> **Screenshot**: Ferris's day off`.
+Titles are particularly useful for image callouts, but can be used for any type.

 If found, the title will continue until a new paragraph is indicated by a blank line in the usual fashion.
 This has to work this way because there may be other